ankitjosh78/hang-movie-man/README.md

 ## How to add more movies to the database ?

-To add a new movie just run "python fillingData.py" ,
+To add a new movie just run "python fillingData.py".

+(NOTE: You will need to download the "imdbpy" python module.)

 ## How does the fillingData.py file works?
 This will generate a random sequence and check if a IMDb movie exists with that id in IMDB.